-Robyn M. Denholm has been a member of our Board of Directors since August 2014.
+Robyn M. Denholm has been a member of our Board since August 2014.
 Since January 2017, Ms. Denholm has been Chief Operations Officer of Telstra Corporation Limited, a telecommunications company.
-Prior to Telstra, from August 2007 to February 2016, Ms. Denholm was with Juniper Networks, Inc., a manufacturer of networking equipment ("Juniper"), serving first as its

-Executive Vice President and Chief Financial Officer and then as its Executive Vice President and Chief Financial and Operations Officer.
-Prior to joining Juniper, Ms. Denholm served in various executive roles at Sun Microsystems, Inc. from January 1996 to August 2007.
-Ms. Denholm also served at Toyota Motor Corporation Australia for seven years and at Arthur Andersen & Company for five years in various finance assignments.
-From April 2016 until April 2017, Ms. Denholm was also a director of ABB Ltd. Ms. Denholm is a Fellow of the Institute of Chartered Accountants of Australia and holds a Bachelor's degree in Economics from the University of Sydney and a Master's degree in Commerce from the University of New South Wales.
+Prior to Telstra, from August 2 007 to February 2016, Ms. Denholm was with Juniper Networks, Inc., a manufacturer of networking equipment, serving first as its Executive Vice President and Chief Financial Officer and then as its Executive Vice President and Chief Financial and Operations Officer.
+Prior to joining Juniper Networks, Ms. Denholm served in various executive roles at Sun Microsystems, Inc. from January 1996 to August 2007.
+Ms. Denholm also served at Toyota Motor Corporation Australia for seven years and at Arthur Andersen & Co mpany for five years in various finance assignments.
+Ms. Denholm previously served as a director of ABB Ltd., an automation technology company, from 2016 to 2017 and of Echelon Corporation Inc. from 2008 to 2013.
+Ms. Denholm is a Fellow of the Institute of Chartered Accountants of Australia and holds a Bachelor's degree in Economics from the University of Sydney and a Master's degree in Commerce from the University of New South Wales.